PiwikPRO/PPMS-PublicDocs/web-api/columns/metrics_mapping.rst

 .. warning::
-     This table does not include every single possible combination of a dimension and a transformation, just some common examples.
+     **Note:** This table does not include every single possible combination of a dimension and a transformation, just some common examples.

 Not available